headshed-dev/nanowrimo-23/pages/perl-long-death.md

 - {{renderer :wordcount_}}
-	- to think how long I spent learning this language and to look back now and see its
+	- to think how long I spent learning this language and to look back now and see its long, slow descent into obsolelence.
+	-